-The Company's quarterly revenues, expenses and operating results are likely to vary significantly in the future due to a variety of factors such as demand for the Company's products, the Company's achievement of certain product development milestone events, hospital and pharmacy buying decisions, physician acceptance rates, changes in government or private reimbursement policies, manufacturing constraints, the ability of the Company to obtain approvals of additional products for commercial sale on a timely basis, changes in the Company's level of operating expenses, the Company's ability to attract and retain qualified personnel, changes in the Company's sales incentive plans or co-promotion agreements, foreign currency exchange rates and overall economic conditions.
-Furthermore, because the Company is commercializing Rituxan through a co-promotion, profit-sharing agreement with Genentech, the Company's ability to report revenues from the commercialization of Rituxan will be dependent upon the timeliness of Genentech's reporting of Rituxan sales.
+The Company's quarterly revenues, expenses and operating results are likely to vary significantly in the future due to a variety of factors such as demand for the Company's products, the Company's achievement of certain payment milestones, hospital and pharmacy buying decisions, physician acceptance rates, changes in government or private reimbursement policies, manufacturing constraints, the ability of the Company to obtain approvals of additional products for commercial sale on a timely basis, changes in the Company's level of operating expenses, the Company's ability to attract and retain qualified personnel, changes in the Company's sales incentive plans or co-promotion agreements, foreign currency exchange rates and overall economic conditions.
+Furthermore, because the Company is commercializing Rituxan through a copromotion, profit-sharing agreement with Genentech, the Company's ability to report revenues from the commercialization of Rituxan sales.
 There can be no assurance that Genentech will report on a timely basis.
 Because the Company's expense levels are based to a significant extent on the Company's expectations of future revenues and therefore will vary only slightly in the short term, if revenues fall below expectations, operating results are likely to be adversely and disproportionately affected.